Out to Lunch!: Critical reception

-The Penguin Guide to Jazz selected Out to Lunch! as part of its suggested "Core Collection" and awarded it a "crown", stating, "If it is a masterpiece, then it is not so much a flawed as a slightly tentative masterpiece."
+The Penguin Guide to Jazz selected Out to Lunch! as part of its suggested "Core Collection" and awarded it a perfect score and "crown", deeming it "a slightly tentative masterpiece."
 The album was identified by Chris Kelsey in his AllMusic essay "Free Jazz: A Subjective History" as one of the "20 Essential Free Jazz Albums".

 Writer Martin Williams stated that on Out to Lunch!, "we hear a full development of [Dolphy's] talent, in its five, finely crafted compositions, and in his equally well-conceived solos."
 In a review for AllMusic, Steve Huey described the album as Dolphy's "magnum opus, an absolute pinnacle of avant-garde jazz in any form or era.
-Its rhythmic complexity was perhaps unrivaled since Dave Brubeck's Time Out, and its five Dolphy originals... were a perfect balance of structured frameworks, carefully calibrated timbres, and generous individual freedom."
+Its rhythmic complexity was perhaps unrivaled since Dave Brubeck's Time Out, and its five Dolphy originals...were a perfect balance of structured frameworks, carefully calibrated timbres, and generous individual freedom."
 Writing for The Wire, Brian Morton described Out to Lunch! as "Dolphy's most adventurous album and his most self consistent attempt at freedom within some, at least of the confines established by bop writing."
-Morton praised Dolphy's playing, deeming him "an instant composer rather than a strict improviser."
+Morton deemed the bandleader "an instant composer rather than a strict improviser."